zacharyhalvorson/personal-site/public/blog/my-first-post.md

 Writing the content will have to include gathering up the imagery as well, so I'll be looking back over my various before and after screenshots and whatever I can get together to document progress and polish.

 I'm developing with harp.js, and hosting it on surge.sh.
 This will allow me to quickly deploy new changes.
-I previously had been using github pages, which was great but also introduced this extra deployment step, as I wasnt able to have my build files living anywhere but the root directory.
+I previously had been using github pages, which was great but also introduced this extra deployment step, as I wasn't able to have my build files living anywhere but the root directory.
 This surge process will keep things clean, and fast.
 Plus its a local OS project, I love what they're doing.